rmsk2/X16_mandelbrot/README.md

 - As I do not have access to real hardware and therefore have to use the X16 emulator it is not 100% sure that the program performs in the same way on a real machine
-- I have not yet tested whether my fixed point math routines are actually faster than the floating point routines in the X16s math library and if they are really faster by how much.
+- I have not yet tested whether my fixed point math routines are actually faster than the floating point routines in the X16s math library and if they are really faster I don't know by how much.